hryalexis/toolbox-matlab-sentinel-1-sm-doris/README.md

 1) Installation of Doris 5.0: https://github.com/TUDelftGeodesy/Doris
 2) Download of the Toolbox
-3) Download of the files in Mathworks website
+3) Download of the files from the Mathworks website

 # How to compute a S1 StripMap interferogram

 1) Download of the two S1 StripMap SLC
 2) Download of the orbit files (optionnal)
 3) Creating of the full input card or the incomplet input card
-4) Running of Matlab
+4) In Matlab

 ```sh
 computation_computation_Sentinel_SM('full_path_of_input_car')